chetan009/britetestproj/README.md

 # britetestproj

+Requirements:-
+  1. This code is written by considerind Python 3.6, Flask, SQLALchemy, Ubuntu, Jquery, Javascript  as base.

 Deployment Steps

   1. Create a virtual Enviornment in which we can install required packages for this project.
 All changes will be done only in this Enviornment.